Echo is one of the most annoying distractions that you can have on any type of conference call.

-Echoes are one of the most annoying distractions that you can have on a conference call.
+Echoing can happen on any type of conference call: a video conference, free conference calls with a dedicated dial-in or even on a conference call with toll-free numbers.
 As someone that has tried to communicate with a caller while they were echoing, I can honestly say that being unable to hear someone is extremely frustrating.
 While conference calling technology has enhanced our communications, it has created unique issues that need to be addressed – namely, conference call echo.
 Here are 3 things to keep in mind when dealing with it.

 Even though conference call echo is a legitimate issue, it might surprise you to know that if everyone on a conference turned their volume down halfway, it might just eliminate conference call echo forever.
 Why?

 Echo occurs when a person's microphone picks up sound from their speakers.
 That sound is once again played by the speakers and picked up by the microphone, creating an infinite loop that we call echo.
 When audio is played through headphones, echo becomes virtually impossible.
 This is why echo is usually caused by participants using a speakerphone.